vedulasharma/PCFWorkshop/pcf/BackendService.md

 ## Overview

 In this exercise, we will deploy a simple Spring Boot based application and attach it to a MySQL instance.
 The application provides information about cities.
-For purposes of the class, we have already compiled the application; however, if you are interested in the source, it is part of this workshop repo _add repo link_.
+For purposes of the class, we have already compiled the application.

 Key commands you will use in this Section